Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/03-analytical-modeling.typ

 #include "../figures/analytical-modeling/mem-transfer.typ"

 *Analysis*: The Action Expert accounts for over 80% of the total off-chip data transfer.
-With a realistic HBM bandwidth of \~300 GB/s, the memory transfer alone sets a hard lower bound on latency of approx. 4.6 ms ($1378 " MB" / 300 " GB/s"$), not accounting for compute or latency hiding.
+With a realistic HBM bandwidth of \~300 GB/s, the memory transfer alone sets a hard lower bound on latency of approx. 4.6 ms ($937 / 300 " GB/s"$), not accounting for compute or latency hiding.

 /**********************************************************/